HajraIqbal/TrustedShops/README.md

 13. Verify that the calculated sum is accurate and matches the expected value.
 14. Validate that the sum is equal to or below 100, as it should represent the total percentage allocation for all star ratings.

 By adding these additional checks, you can ensure that the page title exists, the grade is visible and accurate, the provided information is relevant, the filtering functionality works correctly, and the star percentage values are correctly calculated and within the expected range.

 Question 2:
-To enhance the curren tests for the review star rating system, we can add the following checks:
+To enhance the current tests for the review star rating system, we can add the following checks:
 1: for first test case we can further check if the latest added reviews are visible and adding the relevent information and updating the percentage of stars
 2: we can check after adding more reviews is the yellow line is filling or static
 3: check if the review message is deleting and updating.